 - Variety of payment options.
 Check, wire transfer, and direct deposit are available.
 International users can get paid through Payoneer.
 Alas, no PayPal here either.

 What Makes ClickBank Different?

-By focusing on digital products created by entrepreneurs from all over the globe, ClickBank offers affiliate opportunities you can’t find anywhere else.
+By focusing on digital products created by entrepreneurs from all over the globe, ClickBank offers some of the highest paying affiliate opportunities (man of which you can’t find anywhere else).

 But be careful…

-While ClickBank itself, the network, has a solid reputation, some of the products offered by its merchants can be questionable.
+While ClickBank itself has a solid reputation and is a very successful affiliate program, some of the products offered by the ClickBank affiliate merchants on this network can be questionable.